 Survey expectations are commonly thought to provide valuable information about 'subjective' beliefs.1 Interestingly, these measures often display large and systematic differences compared to 'objective' forecasts from estimated statistical models.
-By way of illustration, Piazzesi, Salomao, and Schneider (2015) provide evidence that survey expectations of financial forecasters about future interest rates are formed as if the forecasters believed that the dynamics of yield curve were more persistent than they appear with hindsight.
+By way of illustration, Piazzesi, Salomao, and Schneider (2015) provide evidence that financial forecasters' expectations about future interest rates are formed as if the forecasters believed that the dynamics of yield curve were more persistent than they appear with hindsight.
 Although findings like this are important first steps to understanding belief formation, they leave unanswered the question: why do beliefs deviate from the observable dynamics?

-Building on the robust control model of Hansen et al. (forthcoming), this paper offers a potential answer by presenting a particular mechanism of belief formation and proposing a general method to evaluate its plausibility as an explanation for the seeming inconsistencies between survey expectations and realized time series.
-The basic idea is that, under mild conditions, robust control theory can supply a model of subjective beliefs, providing testable predictions about how these beliefs deviate from forecasts derived from fitted statistical models.
-In particular, model implied beliefs distort physical probabilities by overweighting states with adverse utility consequences, so the resulting expectations appear to be pessimistic relative to the observable state dynamics.
+Building on the robust control model of Hansen et al. (2020), this paper offers a potential answer by presenting a particular mechanism of belief formation and proposing a general method to evaluate its plausibility as an explanation for the seeming inconsistencies between survey expectations and realized time series.
+Robust control theory supplies a model of subjective beliefs, providing testable predictions about how these beliefs deviate from forecasts derived from fitted statistical models.
+In particular, model implied beliefs distort physical probabilities by overweighting states with adverse utility consequences, yielding expectations that are pessimistic relative to the observable state dynamics.

 Importantly, while this theory departs from rational expectations, it provides a set of powerful crossequation restrictions between the decision maker's preferences, beliefs, and environment.
-Studying an endowment economy with a robust representative household who faces an endowment stream subject to long-run risk, I use these restrictions along with data on interest rates, consumption, and inflation to estimate the model parameters.
+Studying an endowment economy with a robust representative household that faces an endowment stream subject to long-run risk, I use these restrictions along with data on interest rates, consumption, and inflation to estimate the model parameters.
 In doing so, I switch viewpoint and consider robust control theory as a particular model for the stochastic discount factor.
 Using the estimated model, I derive implied interest rate expectations and contrast them with analogous forecasts from the Blue Chip Financial Forecasts (BCFF) survey.
 Assuming that these are good proxies for beliefs allows me (1) to test the model's prediction about pessimistic beliefs, and (2) to gain insights into how expectations are formed.